 Instead, consider it your job to constantly offer encouragement to people to take another step away from animal products.
 Jonathan Safran Foer talks about the importance of helping people take the first step rather than the last step.
 Foer’s advice meshes nicely with the foot-in-the-door technique, which is perhaps the single most effective approach an animal advocate can use.

-The foot-in-the-door technique is based on a wealth of sociological research that has found that if you can get someone to take even a tiny step in the direction you advocate, that person will be much more receptive to taking far bigger steps in the future.
+The foot-in-the-door technique is based on sociology studies indicating that if you can get someone to take even a tiny positive steps today, that person will be much more receptive to taking far bigger steps in the future.
 Going cage-free today may lead to going egg-free tomorrow.
 Likewise, committing to Meatless Mondays today might ultimately lead to full-time vegetarianism.
 With examples like this in mind, you can see how even tiny wins today can cascade into big wins down the road.

 The best activists never lose touch with reality.
 It’s going to take much, much longer than we would like to reach a vegan world.
 But the way there is to relentlessly yet invitingly encourage people to take the next step they’re ready to take.
 Don’t scorn people for where they are imperfect—always applaud the good things they’re already doing and encourage them to take another step.